steinbergmedia/vst3_dev_portal/src/pages/Technical+Documentation/Change+History/3.8.1/IInfo.md

 - \[released: 3.8.1\]
 - \[optional\]

-This interface allows the host to retrieve the number of variations supported by the plug-in for Note On Orchestral Articulations (called from the UI thread).
-The variation indices for subclasses follow the subclass index definitions specified by the MIDI-CI Profile for Note On Selection of Orchestral Articulation ([M2-123-UM](https://amei-music.github.io/midi2.0-docs/amei-pdf/M2-123-UM_v1-0_Note-On_Orchestral_Articulation_Profile.pdf)).
+This interface allows the host to retrieve, for each input event bus and channel, the number of variations supported by the plug-in for Note On Orchestral Articulations (called from the UI thread).
+Variation indices for subclasses follow the subclass index definitions specified by the MIDI-CI profile for Note On Selection of Orchestral Articulation ([M2-123-UM](https://amei-music.github.io/midi2.0-docs/amei-pdf/M2-123-UM_v1-0_Note-On_Orchestral_Articulation_Profile.pdf)).

 ## Example